alphagov/publishing-api/README.md

 You can run the tests locally with: `bundle exec rake`.

-The publishing API includes contract tests which verify that the service behaves in the way expected by its clients.
-We use a library called [`pact`][pact] which follows the *consumer driven contract testing* pattern.
-You can run the pact verification tests on their own using:
+The publishing API includes [Pact contract tests](docs/pact_testing.md), which verify that the service behaves in the way expected by its clients.
+The tests the *consumer driven contract testing* pattern.
+You can run these on their own using:

 ```sh
 $ bundle exec rake pact:verify
 ```

-See [docs/pact_testing.md](docs/pact_testing.md) for more details about the pacts and the pact broker.

 ### Further documentation